Farm School

 CAFF Farm School is from mid-February through mid-November and meets Monday through Thursday from 8:30 AM to 12:30 PM, 16 hours per week.

-The curriculum for the Farm School was developed to provide foundational knowledge and experience in issues that are key to farmer success.
+The curriculum for the Farm School was developed to provide foundational knowledge, skills, and experience in issues that are key to farmer success.
 The curriculum includes classroom instruction in farm production, business, and legal knowledge, with additional hands-on farming experiential learning.
-Classroom and field instruction is led by experienced educators.
+Classroom and field instruction is led by educators with several years of commercial farming experience.
 Many guest instructors will provide additional information and expertise on topical information.
-These include experienced farmers, U of A System scientists, and local resource providers.
+These include local farmers, U of A System scientists, and local resource providers.

 Farm production training includes crop production on a half-acre intensive market garden scale and a five-acre tractor scale model, greenhouses, high tunnels, and perennial fruit.
 All production practices are firmly rooted in sustainable and regenerative systems.
 The class curriculum integrates farm business and legal knowledge.
 Curriculum topics include soil health and sustainable management, harvest methods, food safety, biodiversity, record-keeping, financial management, managing legal risk, accessing local resources, and business and market planning.
-Students spend time outside of the class developing their own crop plans and business plan to use on their future farms.
+Each student creates their own unique business plan and crop plan that they can use for their future farm.

 CLASS STRUCTURE: